-Meade Natural Heritage Association (MNHA) partners with the United States Fish and Wildlife Service (FWS) to provide the public with high-quality outdoor recreational experiences at the Patuxent Research Refuge (PRR).
+Meade Natural Heritage Association (MNHA) partners with the United States Fish and Wildlife Service (USFWS) to provide the public with high-quality outdoor recreational experiences at the Patuxent Research Refuge (PRR).
 MNHA manages hunting activities on the PRR to assist with the management of wildlife in accordance with the PRR Hunting Plan.
-Our unique partnership increases and improves hunting access and opportunities with an emphasis on under-represented groups including women, minority, youth, disabled, and veteran hunters.
+Our unique partnership increases and improves hunting access and opportunities for all hunters.

 Para obtener información sobre Cazando en US Fish and Wildlife Service Patuxent Research Refuge por favor haga clic aquí.